-14.6.2 Enrolment, Early Withdrawals, Further Withdrawals and Success Percentage
+15.5.2 Enrolment, Early Withdrawals, Further Withdrawals and Success Percentage

 Set within the superclass codes are specific groupings of areas.
 The college gathers data in relation to enrolments, withdrawals, retention and success rates/successful outcomes.
-Data has been collected and collated for the previous three sessions up to 2018-19.
-This data provides us with a baseline from which to set some of our actions within the GAP.
+Data has been collected and collated for the purpose of analysis.
+This data provides us with a baseline from which to set some of our actions around addressing the imbalances.

-14.6.3 Student Recruitment against Gender Target
+15.5.3 Student Recruitment against Gender Target

 A planned action to address the requirement of the SFC between now and 2024 and then finally into 2030, has been completed.
-A starting point was for us to understand and be clear on where the data was at currently in session 2016-17.
-From there, we have factored in a 5% increase by 2021 and 2030; our milestone is to have no subject area with an extreme gender imbalance of more than 75:25.
+A starting point was for us to understand and be clear on where the data was at then and is now currently.
+From there, we had factored in a 5% increase by 2025 and 2030; our milestone is to have no subject area with an extreme gender imbalance of more than 75:25.
 The factoring in of ratio and percentage into 2030 is a hopeful vision and plan, however, as a college we recognise how difficult this is going to be to physically achieve.